Get the most meal for your money

 Disneyland Paris Dining – Meal Plans

 Today, I spoke with a professional versed in these matters.
 Britani Stratton from Ears of Experience, a Certified Disney Planner.
-I asked Britani for her expert opinion of the Disney Dining Plan and which plans work for each type of traveler.
+I asked Britani for her expert opinion of the Disney Dining Plan and which plans work for each type of traveller.
 We will also provide a little insight into some of the sit-down restaurant reservations you might be interested in dishing-up during your visit.
 You can expect to part with good money for a Disneyland Vacation, budget accordingly.
-At Tapped Out Travellers we want to insure you are well-informed, and have the most exciting and cost effective Disney holiday experience possible.
+At Tapped Out Travellers we want to ensure you are well-informed and have the most exciting and cost effective Disney holiday experience possible.

 Disneyland Paris Meal Plans

 Only guests staying on-site are eligible for the Disneyland Dining Meal Plan.
-It is recommended that you purchase the dining plan if you intend on having any sit down dinners, especially the Character Dining.
-Disney’s fabulous Character Dining can cost a pretty penny per person, but are well worth it for the kids.
+It is recommended that you purchase the dining plan if you intend on having any sit-down dinners, especially the Character Dining.
+Disney’s fabulous Character Dining can cost a pretty penny per person but are well worth it for the kids.
 Character Dining is very popular, and we strongly recommend that you make reservations well in advance.